berk76/soundoftext-java/README.md

 ## Usage

-Here is an example of usage:
+Here is an example of usage.
+This will download english pronunciation of "Hello World!" and store it in c:\hello_world.mp3.

 ```java
 try {